ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The purpose of the Headset Collision Fade is to detect when the user's VR headset collides with another game object and fades the screen to a solid colour.
 This is to deal with a user putting their head into a game object and seeing the inside of the object clipping, which is an undesired effect.
 The reasoning behind this is if the user puts their head where it shouldn't be, then fading to a colour (e.g. black) will make the user realise they've done something wrong and they'll probably naturally step backwards.

-The Headset Collision Fade uses a composition of the Headset Collision and Headset Fade scripts to derrive the desired behaviour.
+The Headset Collision Fade uses a composition of the Headset Collision and Headset Fade scripts to derive the desired behaviour.

 > **Unity Version Information**
-  > * If using `Unity 5.3` or older then the Headset Collision Fade script is attached to the `Camera (head)` object within the `[CameraRig]` prefab.
+> * If using `Unity 5.3` or older then the Headset Collision Fade script is attached to the `Camera(head)` object within the `[CameraRig]` prefab.
-  > * If using `Unity 5.4` or newer then the Headset Collision Fade script is attached to the `Camera (eye)` object within the `[CameraRig]->Camera (head)` prefab.
+> * If using `Unity 5.4` or newer then the Headset Collision Fade script is attached to the `Camera(eye)` object within the `[CameraRig]->Camera(head)` prefab.

 ### Inspector Parameters

  * **Blink Transition Speed:** The fade blink speed on collision.
  * **Fade Color:** The colour to fade the headset to on collision.
  * **Ignore Target With Tag Or Class:** A string that specifies an object Tag or the name of a Script attached to an object and will prevent the object from fading the headset view on collision.

 ### Example

 `VRTK/Examples/011_Camera_HeadSetCollisionFading` has collidable walls around the play area and if the user puts their head into any of the walls then the headset will fade to black.